Skip to content

 How to uninstall .NET Framework

-You cannot completely uninstall .NET Framework from Windows 10 and Windows 11.
-It’s considered a core component of the operating system.
-However, you can uninstall .NET Framework 3.5 SP 1 by disabling the feature.
+While the .NET Framework from Windows 10 and Windows 11 cannot be completely uninstalled (it’s considered a core component of the operating system), you can uninstall .NET Framework 3.5 SP1 by disabling the feature.

 1. In Windows 10 or Windows 11, enter Turn Windows features on or off in the Windows search bar.